Chiral de Rham complex on Riemannian manifolds and special holonomy: Abstract

 \section{Abstract}

 Interpreting the chiral de Rham complex (CDR) as a formal Hamiltonian quantization of the supersymmetric non-linear sigma model, we suggest a setup for the study of CDR on manifolds with special holonomy.
-We discuss classical and partial quantum results.
-As a concrete example, we construct two commuting copies of the Odake algebra (an extension of the $N=2$ superconformal algebra) on the space of global sections of CDR of a Calabi-Yau $3$-fold.
-This is the first example of such a vertex subalgebra which is non-linearly generated by a finite number of superfields.
+We show how to systematically construct global sections of CDR from differential forms, and investigate the algebra of the sections corresponding to the covariantly constant forms associated with the special holonomy.
+As a concrete example, we construct two commuting copies of the Odake algebra (an extension of the $N=2$ superconformal algebra) on the space of global sections of CDR of a Calabi-Yau threefold and conjecture similar results for $G_2$ manifolds.
+We also discuss quasi-classical limits of these algebras.